 Employer-sponsored health insurance is the most common form of insurance for individuals in the U.S., but the price of these health insurance plans vary based on location.
 We analyzed data from the Medical Expenditure Panel Survey to find out where the most expensive health insurance markets are located and provide you with the most up-to-date information available.

-Most Expensive Health Insurance Markets
+States with the Most Expensive Health Insurance Premiums

 This study is based on average total yearly premiums and employee contributions for private-sector establishments.
 In 2019, the average yearly premium was $6,972 for an individual (3.8% more than in 2018) and $20,486 for a family (4.7% more than in 2018).
 Even within the most expensive health insurance markets, prices continue to rise across the country for everyone from small business owners to large corporations.

 Nick Schrader, an insurance agent at Texas General Insurance weighs in on the differential costs of health insurance premiums nationwide, “(the variation in price) is primarily because of the number of insurance companies available in the area, the accessibility to health care providers, and institutions around, and government mandates on how much insurance companies can charge people depending on the state and federal laws of the area.”
 We take a closer look at the most expensive health insurance markets below.

 Although Anchorage is the most popular city in Alaska, the population is below 300,000 people.
 A small risk pool, the group of members enrolled in a single plan, leaves consumers vulnerable to high premiums; the cost of an individual premium for an individual is the highest in the United States at $9,530 per year.
 This is 37% higher than the national average making Anchorage the most expensive health insurance market in the U.S.